CelisTittse/OCR_dutch_books/README.md

 Both scripts display improved speed and unexpectedly enhanced accuracy, potentially attributed to the incorporation of Dutch surnames and given names into the lexicon, alongside minor typographical code adjustments.

 ### Experiment 2: Bert and Levenshtein Models
 The original code employs both Levenshtein distance and pre-trained AI model Bert for correcting unrecognized Dutch words.
 The experiment replaces the Levenshtein calculation with the optimized Python module difflib.
-Comparison includes CER, WER, and execution times with Bert, difflib, both, and neither.
+The comparison includes CER, WER, and execution times with Bert, difflib, both, and neither.

 ### Results 2
 Results for Mulisch: